Returnal: Development

 Returnal was developed by the Finnish firm Housemarque and published by Sony Interactive Entertainment.
 The game was in development for more than four years.
-It takes advantage of the PlayStation 5's DualSense controller and Tempest Engine to support advanced haptic feedback, 3D spatial audio, and real-time ray tracing effects, enhancing the player immersion experience.
+It takes advantage of the PlayStation 5's DualSense controller and Tempest Engine to support advanced haptic feedback, 3D spatial audio, and real-time ray tracing effects, enhancing the player's immersion and experience.
 With the increased processing power and inclusion of a custom solid state drive storage in the PlayStation 5, the game features reduced loading times and a wide variety of enemies, visual effects, and objects within gameplay scenes.
 Additionally, the game runs at 4K resolution and 60 frames per second.
 Returnal's native resolution is around 1080p.
 The developers used temporal upsampling to get to 1440p and then checkerboard rendering to get to 4K.
 Returnal also features an original score composed primarily by Bobby Krlic.

 The game's look relies heavily on a number of visual effects that the development team built in-house as extensions to Unreal Engine: The core visual style of the game relies heavily on particle systems and volumetric rendering.

-Returnal was revealed at Sony's PlayStation 5 reveal stream on June 11, 2020.
+Returnal was revealed at Sony's PlayStation 5 reveal stream on 11 June 2020.
 The game was exclusively developed for the PlayStation 5.
-The game was initially scheduled for a release on March 19, 2021.
-On January 28, 2021, it was announced the release date was pushed back a month to April 30, 2021.
-On March 25, 2021, it was announced that the game had gone gold.
-A free update titled Ascension, which introduces a cooperative multiplayer mode and an endless mode known as the Tower of Sisyphus, was released on March 22, 2022.
-At The Game Awards 2022 on December 8, 2022, it was announced that the game would come to PC in "early 2023".
+The game was initially scheduled for a release on 19 March 2021.
+On 28 January 2021, it was announced the release date was pushed back a month to 30 April 2021.
+On 25 March 2021, it was announced that the game had gone gold.
+A free update titled Ascension, which introduces a cooperative multiplayer mode and an endless mode known as the Tower of Sisyphus, was released on 22 March 2022.
+On 8 December 2022, at The Game Awards 2022, it was announced that the game would be ported to PC in "early 2023".
+It was released for Windows on 15 February 2023.